pkmotam/PD_WORKSHOP_Using_Open_Source_Tools/README.md

                     - Provide o/p load capacitance.
                     - Perform necessary Dc & tarnsient simulations using SPICE tools ,Which in turn provides info of timing ,noise ,power .libs if a cell .

+### Day 3: Design & Characterization of a library cell using Magic tool & Ngspice simulations .